Best Head Torch for Work

 Ledlenser Head Torch

-This head torch weighs just 158g, but can put out a beam of clear, white light that can stretch as far as 150 metres.
+This head torch weighs just 158g, but can put out a beam distance of clear, white light that can stretch as far as 150 metres.
 With a maximum brightness of 600 lumens, this powerful torch can illuminate even the darkest environments.
 It also comes with a 7-year warranty.

 The Ledlenser rechargeable headlamp is also very versatile, offering spot-to-flood adjustability that lets you decide how much light you need for either mode (or anywhere in between).
 The fact that you can flit effortlessly between a subtle glow of 10lm and a floodlight blast of 600lm is certainly noteworthy.

 So, the light put out by this torch is very impressive.
 Our only knock on it would be that the ‘full power’ mode diminishes automatically after about 5 minutes or so.
 This is a common problem, (definitely not limited to this model) and was presumably added to the design as a way of conserving battery life.
-Nevertheless, we’d like the brightness of the beam to be our choice, not the manufacturer’s.
+Nevertheless, we’d like the brightness of the beam to be our choice, not the manufacturer’s beam.

-A full recharge takes just 6 hours, while the battery can last for 10 hours on full power and a whopping 120 hours on low power, with the average battery life being about 15 hours or so.
-The battery’s longevity makes this torch great for long walks, runs and excursions into nature, while the USB charger is ideal for traveling and really increases your charging options.
+A full recharge takes just 6 hours, while the battery can last for 10 hours on max power and a whopping 120 hours on low power, with the average battery life being about 15 hours or so.
+The battery’s longevity makes this torch great for long walks, runs and excursions into nature, while the micro USB charger is ideal for traveling and really increases your charging options.

-In case the great battery life isn’t enough, the torch even comes equipped with a ‘low battery’ warning.
+In case the great rechargeable battery life isn’t enough, the torch even comes equipped with a ‘low battery’ warning.
 This will tell you roughly how much power the battery has left at any given time.
 This light-based system (green light = charged, red light = nearly drained) is simple, direct and very useful if you’re planning to use the torch for extended periods.
 You also have the option to upgrade the battery to an even better one, should you need it.

 Despite its lightness, the Ledlenser rechargeable headlamp feels surprisingly solid and durable.
 One downside, however, is that the focus bezel feels overly tight, lending the impression that it could be easily broken.
 Indeed, the ring that adjusts from ‘flood’ to ‘spot’ mode is also insanely stiff.
 It seems likely that it will loosen over time, but the fact remains that this torch isn’t as user-friendly right out of the box as it could be.